biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 Everything looks fine, the last step is to "commit" the mapping, meaning we're ok to use this mapping as the official, registered mapping that will actually be used by ElasticSearch.
 Indeed the left side of the page is about inspected mapping, we can re-launch the inspection as many times as we want, without impacting active/registered mapping (this is usefull when the data structure changes).
 Click on
-|commit| then "OK", and you now should see the final, registered mapping on the right:
+|commit| then "YES", and you now should see the final, registered mapping on the right:

 .. |commit| image:: ../_static/commit.png
    :width: 75px